Fernando-A-Rocha/mta-add-models/README.md

 - `spawnPlayer` (use a placeholder ID when spawning the player, e.g. 1)

 After creating these elements, you have to:
+- **(Important)** Check if model ID is custom or default using `isDefaultID(elementType, modelID)` and `isCustomModID(elementType, modelID)`
+- If it's custom you then have to do the following:
   - Fetch element data name from this resouce using `getDataNameFromType(elementType)`
   - Set their model ID via element data with the name you just obtained
-- **(Recommended)** Check if model ID is custom using `isDefaultID(elementType, modelID)` and `isCustomModID(elementType, modelID)`
-- **(Optional)** Fetch element model name, if custom, using `getModNameFromID(elementType, modelID)`
+  - **(Optional)** You can fetch element model name using `getModNameFromID(elementType, modelID)`
+- Otherwise if it's a default model just use `setElementModel` as usual

-This resource makes the clients listen to the set element datas in order to apply model IDs accordingly on their game.
+This resource makes the clients listen to the set element datas in order to apply custom model IDs accordingly on their game.

-**DO NOT USE** `setElementModel` or `getElementModel` **ANYMORE** in **serverside** scripts for setting/getting model IDs.
-You cannot use the new added model IDs serverside.
-Plus, it will break the system by overriding the element's model serverside for every player.
+**Remember**: You cannot use the new added model IDs serverside.

 **See examples below** to understand how what's been described can be put in place.